Constrictive pericarditis: Pathophysiology, diagnosis, echocardiography and treatment

 Symptoms and signs : Patiens usually present with symptoms of heart failure (HF) : dyspnea (due to pumonary venous congestion) easy fatiguability, edema, ascites, hepatomegaly (hepatic enlargement), jugular venous distention.
 Edema, ascites, hepatomegaly and jugular venous distention are due to systemic venous congestion (elevated systemic venous pressure).Usually the manifestations of right heart failure (due to systemic venous congestion) precede the manifestations of left heart failure due to pulmonary venous congestion (exertional dyspnea, nocturnal dyspnea, orthopnea, cough) that appear later in the course of the disease.
 Less commonly patients present with chest pain, atrial arrhythmia (impaired ventricular filling causes result in raised atrial pressures and atrial dilatation, which predisposes to atrial arrhythmias such as atrial fibrillation) or abdominal symptoms (due to hepatomegaly, or ascites).
 Sometimes cardiac cirrhosis can ensue with prominent ascites and jaundice.

-The ECG in constrictive pericarditis (CP) often shows nonspecific findings such as T-wave flattening or inversions.
+The ECG and chest X-ray in CPThe ECG in constrictive pericarditis (CP) often shows nonspecific findings such as T-wave flattening or inversions.

 Chest radiography may show a calcified pericardium (rare).